newjersey/innovation.nj.gov/content/_projects/training-explorer.md

 - The Training Explorer was the first major update to the State’s training portal in over two decades.
 Residents now have access to a comprehensive list of workforce trainings in a bilingual, searchable, and mobile-friendly interface.
 - Residents no longer need to visit multiple websites to learn about NJ DOL-approved trainings, and now get personalized, data-backed recommendations.
+- In addition to workforce training, residents can also find resources and support to help them with tuition costs, housing, healthcare, and career guidance.
+- As of April 2024, the site had 83,000 users that conducted approximately 180,000 training searches.

 ### Status

-- OOI is continuing to build additional features for the Training Explorer including more filters, multi-language support, and integration with related workforce tools.
+- OOI is continuing to build additional features for the Training Explorer including more filters, multi-language support, digital accessibility, and integration with related workforce tools.
+- OOI is collaborating with the Department of Labor on digital product strategy to integrate additional workforce resources such as career mapping and personalized career paths.

 ### Resources and Additional Information